Set up any additional features on your test device. These features are optional.

 device is registered.
 The Cisco Jabber icon in the status bar turns black

-when the device is connected to Cisco Unified Communications Manager.
+when the device is connected to Unified CM.

 Test basic telephony

-features in Cisco Jabber, such as the ability to make, hold, and transfer
+features in Cisco Jabber for Android, such as the ability to make, hold, and transfer

-To delete a device, see the “Deleting a Phone” topic in the Cisco Unified Communications Manager Administration Guide for your release at
+To delete a device, see “Deleting a Phone” topic in Cisco Unified Communications Manager Administration Guide for your release, available from the maintenance guides list.

 The settings in the